dkrolikowski/tull_coude_reduction/README.md

 This new version of the pipeline was written to make it more user friendly and modular, to ease future development or changes.
 I decided to start fresh rather than make modifications to the old Python 2 pipeline because of the significant changes to the structure and framework of the code.

 The pipeline is designed to be modular so that it could be adapted for other instruments or set-ups in the future.
 Certain modules in this code could be used univerisally and independent of the data source.
-However, this pipeline is still written with the Tull coude spectrograph in mind, so it has plenty of settings and code that are specific to this instrument.
+However, this pipeline is still written with the Tull coudé spectrograph in mind, so it has plenty of settings and code that are specific to this instrument.

 ## Documentation